xoofee/findeasy/docs/PRD.md

 give all requirements above, make an full progressive solution that is good enough for now and flexible enough to scale.
 Make the folder structure for me for all relevant components/subsystem/modules/deploy roadmap orscripts/....
 You should act like an architect or CTO for me.
 Because I am a freshman.

+also give detailed arch and folder structure of the flutter findeasy app